What is a Cap Table?

 #3 Tax and Regulation Compliance

-In most countries such as the United States, cap tables are used as a formal legal record of equity ownership.
+In most countries, such as the United States, cap tables are used as a formal legal record of equity ownership.
 The tax authorities rely on cap tables to determine if the company, employees, and investors pay the required amount of taxes.
-Where the cap tables are not updated continuously, the company or its employees may end up paying more taxes than they need to.
+If the cap tables are not updated continuously, the company or its employees may end up paying more taxes than they need to.
 If the company submitted fewer taxes than required, they may end up paying high penalties for mistakes that they could have avoided.

 #4 Selling the Company